 The After-Care #

 The Tiniest of Fingerprints

-They left my daughter on my chest for an hour to let us all bond before coming back in the room to sort out some paperwork which included taking a fingerprint from this little newborn which was hilarious because it really was just a tiny little splodge with no recognizable print in it at all!
+They left my daughter on my chest for an hour to let us all bond before coming back in the room to sort out some paperwork which included taking a fingerprint from this little newborn which was hilarious because it really was just a tiny little splodge with no recognisable print in it at all!
 But it was lovely.
-And they wished us well and said goodbye as a porter took us downstairs into a room that would be our home for the next two nights.
+And they wished us well and said goodbye as a porter took us downstairs into a room that would be our home for the next 2 nights.

 Five Star Service

 The aftercare and room was incredible.
 Technically it was a twin room but we had it to ourselves as did everyone else from what I could gather.
 It seemed like nobody had to share a room.
 Although my husband was not allowed to sleep in the empty bed or indeed even sit on it in case it was needed so we squashed up into my single bed!
 Our room opened out onto a garden courtyard which was really pretty and it was honestly like staying in a hotel.